 ‹ All posts

-Sources: Uniform Limited Liability Company Act (ULLCA), individual state LLC statutes, Secretary of State websites for all 50 states.
-Fee data from state filing guides, verified March 2026.
+Sources: Uniform Limited Liability Company Act (ULLCA), individual state LLC statutes, Secretary of State websites for all 50 states, state penalty statutes (compiled in our foreign LLC penalties guide).
+Verified 2026.

 Foreign Qualification